Of Grief & Granny

 Why sports?
 Why now?

-Writing visits strangely in grief, and after burying a beloved sister two days ago, grief’s my companion.
-Most of this processing doesn’t involve sports, of course—but some does.
+Writing visits strangely in grief.
+After burying a beloved sister two days ago, grief is my companion.

-Our mom?
-A truly wonderful life, though rough the past years.
-Husband of 65 years—gone.
-Heartbroken, would Dot Dot give up?
-Few months later, broken hip and leg.
-Seriously now, 88 year-olds never recover from that.
+Mom?
+A truly wonderful life, though rough these past years.
+Before burying her daughter, Dot Dot buried a husband of sixty-five years, broke a hip, and shattered a leg.
+We all know that eighty-eight year-olds never recover from Job’s list.
 Then again, do they ever have sports injuries?

 Image: Walnut Grove.
 Carl Fox.